rkazi103/timestamp-microservice/README.md

 This is a simple timestamp microservice that I created.
 It is one out of the five FCC projects you need to complete in order to get the "APIs and Microservices" certification.

-This repo is where I wrote all of the code, but if you want to see the actual repository I submitted and deployed with, you can find that [here]().

 ## Authors

 - [@rkazi103](https://www.github.com/rkazi103)